agileobjects/agileobjects.github.io/_posts/2020-02-12-how-to-moq-verify.md

 ---
 layout: post
 title: How to Moq
-excerpt: Moq provides various ways of setting up and verifying behaviour, and I've recently seen confusion over how.
-So here's a quick how-to.
+excerpt: Moq provides various ways of setting up and verifying behaviour, and I've recently seen some confusion over how.
+So here's some examples and pointers.
 tags: [C&#35;, Moq, Programming Practices, Automated Testing]
 ---

-[Moq](https://github.com/moq/moq4) provides various ways of setting up and verifying behaviour, and I've recently seen confusion over how.
+[Moq](https://github.com/moq/moq4) provides various ways of setting up and verifying behaviour, and I've recently seen some confusion over how.
 So here's some examples and pointers.

 ### It.Is() for a constant value